-Tadjuddin (2000) According to Indonesian government with its limitedness has a serious effort in promoting information and communication technologies in the educational world.
+According to Tadjuddin (2000) the Indonesian government with its limitedness has a serious effort in promoting information and communication technologies in the educational world.
 In response to this program, the government through the national educational department introduced online educations which were hosted in several big universities as the pilot project.
 The targeted cities of this host educational online project are Jakarta, the country capital, Bandung, Surabaya, Jogyakarta and Makassar (Borneo).
 Unfortunately, due to the limited budget allocation to this program, this praiseworthy program becomes a nice preamble that ends without any success.